RTnhN/WebNameHighlighter/README.md

 ## Features
 - Organize names into custom groups.
 - Add, edit, or delete names within each group.
-- Maintain an editable list of keywords.
+- Organize keywords into custom groups with individual colors.
 - Automatically generates name variants (e.g. `j smith`, `j. smith`, `john smith`, `smith, j`, `smith, john`).
 - Highlights all occurrences on the current page.
 - Hovering a highlighted name displays its group name.
-- Choose highlight colors for last name, full name, and keyword matches.
+- Choose highlight colors for last name and full name matches.
 - Import names into each group from a CSV file with append or replace options.

 ## Usage
 1. Load the extension in Chrome via `chrome://extensions` → **Load unpacked** and select this folder.
 2. Click the extension icon to open the popup.
-3. Create groups and add names or keywords in the popup, then click the corresponding **Save** buttons.
+3. Create name or keyword groups in the popup, then click the corresponding **Save** buttons.
-   Each group has an **Import CSV** control that accepts files with `first,last` columns and lets you **Append** to or **Replace** the existing names.
+   Each name group has an **Import CSV** control that accepts files with `first,last` columns and lets you **Append** to or **Replace** the existing names.
-4. The active page will highlight matching names and keywords.
+4. The active page will highlight matching names and keywords with their group colors.